istio/istio.io/content/docs/examples/advanced-gateways/egress-gateway-mtls-origination/index.md

 Istio to direct egress traffic through a dedicated service called _egress gateway_.
 This example shows how to configure an egress gateway to enable mutual TLS for traffic to external services.

-To simulate an actual mTLS external service, you first deploy an [NGINX](https://www.nginx.com) server in your Kubernetes cluster, but running outside of the Istio service mesh, i.e., in a namespace without Istio sidecar proxy injection enabled.
+To simulate an actual external service that supports the mTLS protocol, you first deploy an [NGINX](https://www.nginx.com) server in your Kubernetes cluster, but running outside of the Istio service mesh, i.e., in a namespace without Istio sidecar proxy injection enabled.
 Next, you configure an egress gateway to perform mutual TLS with the external NGINX server.
 Finally, you direct traffic from application pods inside the mesh to the NGINX server outside the mesh through